 Who is Required to file GSTR-1?

 All registered individuals must submit GSTR-1, regardless of whether any transactions occurred during the reporting period.
 For those who have no transactions to report, a convenient SMS filing option has been available since the first week of July 2020.

 Which kind of Registered Taxpayers do not need to file Form GSTR-1?

 The subsequent assessees are not directed to file Form GSTR-1:

 - Online information database and access retrieval service provider

 - Tax Deducted at Source (TDS) (deductors); and

 Taxpayers Who Need to File the GSTR 1

 All registered taxpayers with an annual turnover greater than 1.5 crores must mandatory file GSTR-1.
 However, there are a few taxpayers who are not liable to do so.

-These taxpayers include Composition Dealers, Non-resident Taxable Person, Input Service Distributors, Taxpayers liable to deduct TDS, Taxpayers liable to collect TCS, Suppliers of OIDAR (Online Information and Database Access or Retrieval), Compounding taxable person.
+These taxpayers include Composition Dealers, Non-resident Taxable Persons, Input Service Distributors, Taxpayers liable to deduct TDS, Taxpayers liable to collect TCS, Suppliers of OIDAR (Online Information and Database Access or Retrieval), and Compounding taxable persons.